hclbaur/sdt-core/README.md

 to

-	document {
+	output {
 		contacts {
-			person "Alice" {
+			person "ALICE" {
 				phones "06-11111111,06-22222222"
 			}
-			person "Bob" {
+			person "BOB" {
 				phones "06-33333333,06-44444444"
 			}
 		}
 	}

-Have a look at the [code](src/main/java/demo.java) to see how it's done.
+Have a look at the [code](src/main/java/demo.java) to see how it was done.
 I hope this demonstrates the use of SDT for transformation of SDA content.
-This concludes the SDA trilogy, but who knows - there may be more to come.
+This also concludes my SDA trilogy, but who knows - there may be more to come.

 ----